icingmoon/icingmoon.github.io/_posts/2025-01-19-Elliptic-Curves-Group-Laws-and-Isomorphisms.md

 ## End

 - There are actually many other forms of elliptic curves which are not covered in this blog, such as Hessian curves, Jacobi quartic curves, etc. One can refer to [Explicit-Formulas Database](https://www.hyperelliptic.org/EFD/) for more details.
 There are even techniques to implement the addition law of elliptic curves based on single coordinate, such as the constant-time x-coordinate ladder: [The Brier–Joye ladder](https://link.springer.com/chapter/10.1007/3-540-45664-3_24).
-- We does not discuss the security of elliptic curves in this blog.
-I found this site: [safecurves](https://safecurves.cr.yp.to/) and this repository [Known Attacks On Elliptic Curve Cryptography](https://github.com/elikaski/ECC_Attacks) to be a good resource for learning the security of elliptic curves.
+- We do not discuss the security of elliptic curves in this blog.
+I find this site: [safecurves](https://safecurves.cr.yp.to/) and this repository [Known Attacks On Elliptic Curve Cryptography](https://github.com/elikaski/ECC_Attacks) to be a good resource for learning the security of elliptic curves.

 ---